About the Festival

 All films will play at SIFF Cinema Uptown.
 The Artist Alley will be hosted at SIFF Film Center, a few blocks away on the Seattle Center campus.
 Check out those venues’ pages for information on how to get there, where to park, and information about venue accessibility.

-With the exception of Boys Go to Jupiter, all films containing dialogue will be shown with open English language subtitles or captions, including English language films.
-Boys Go to Jupiter is available to view with closed captioning.
+All films containing dialogue will be shown with open English language subtitles or captions, including English language films.
 All films without dialogue will not have open captions or closed captions available.